dpinones/starklings-app/README.md

 # Starklings App

-A web interactive tutorial to start learning Cairo and Starknet.
+A web-based interactive tutorial to learn Cairo and Starknet.

 ## About

-Starklings App is a web interactive platform designed to help users kickstart their journey into learning Cairo.
-This platform is based on [Starklings](https://github.com/shramee/starklings-cairo1) exercises, considered essential for those taking their first steps in understanding Cairo.
+The Starklings App is an interactive web platform designed to assist users in embarking on their journey to learn Cairo.
+This platform is built upon [Starklings](https://github.com/shramee/starklings-cairo1) exercises, which are considered essential for beginners seeking to grasp the fundamentals of Cairo.

-Our goal is to simplify the Starklings experience by getting rid of complex configurations and installations.
-Just access the app on a browser and start coding.
+Our objective is to simplify the Starklings experience by eliminating complex configurations and installations.
+Simply access the app through your browser and begin coding.

 ## Components